bcgov/wps-research/data/bill/batch_fire_mapping/README.md

 - Processing is sequential (one fire at a time) because the GPU is used by `fire_mapping_cli.py`.
 - VIIRS download uses multi-threaded `ThreadPoolExecutor`; shapify runs in parallel via `ProcessPoolExecutor` (GDAL is not thread-safe).
 - If a fire polygon lies entirely outside the raster, or the cropped region has no raster data, that fire is skipped with a status message.
+- If VIIRS data is unavailable for a fire (no detections in the date range, or rasterization failure), the fire is **not skipped**.
+Instead a `_no_viirs.png` is generated showing the cropped false-colour image with only the traditional perimeter outline, so every fire always produces at least one visual output.
 - Already-downloaded granules and already-shapified files are detected and skipped; only the fire output folders are always recreated from scratch.

 ---